bitsauce/Carla-ppo/README.md

 # CARLA PPO agent

-THIS DOCUMENT IS A WIP
+THIS DOCUMENT IS A WORK-IN-PROGRESS

 ## About the Project
 This project concerns how we may design environments in order to facilitate the training of